nlpsandbox/nlpsandbox.io/wiki/611085-ContactInformation.md

 ![Discord Server]

+### GitHub Issues

+Thinking about contributing a new feature to one of the [NLP Sandbox GitHub repositories] or report a bug?
+Please start by opening a GitHub ticket to share your idea with the NLP Sandbox Team and community.

 ### NLP Sandbox Synapse Discussion Forum

 While the Discord server is our preferred way to connect with the NLP Sandbox Team and community, we also provide a [Synapse Discussion Forum] for questions related to submissions and Synapse.